Why We Love This Recipe

 THERMAL COOKER METHOD

-- Place all ingredients into mixing bowl and mix 10 sec/Speed 4.
+- Place all ingredients into mixer/mix 10 sec/speed 4.
 Use as a substitute for regular milk.

 Your Own Notes